hmrc/vat-service-guide/source/documentation/obligations.html.md

 The response includes the amount allocated to a liability and, when available, the date it was received.

-It is not yet possible to return links between payments and liabilities
+It is not yet possible to return links between payments and liabilities.

+Note:

+If a payment is made from Monday to Friday during normal working hours, the payment record will be updated by the following morning or earlier.
+If a payment is made after 6pm on a Friday, then the payment record might only be updated on the following Tuesday, or Wednesday if a bank holiday weekend.
+If the payment is received within the required time frame, no penalty should occur, because the payment will be marked as received on the date that the payment was made.

 ## Amend a VAT Return using current process
 <!--- Section owner: MTD Programme --->